 Application Dates: As a prospective student, you are encouraged to apply early to be eligible for early registration dates.
 The first day of class of any given term is the last day to begin the admissions process.
-You may visit, call, or write the Office of Admissions for specific application dates and for assistance with beginning the admissions process.
+You may visit, call, or write the Student Services Center for specific application dates and for assistance with beginning the admissions process.

-You may call (503) 338-2411 or 1-866-CLATSOP (toll free), write to Office of Admissions, Clatsop Community College, 1653 Jerome, Astoria, OR, 97103, or reach us by e-mail at admissions@clatsopcc.edu.
+You may call (503) 338-2411 or 1-866-CLATSOP (toll free), write to Admissions, Clatsop Community College, 1653 Jerome, Astoria, OR, 97103, or reach us by e-mail at admissions@ clatsopcc.edu.
 The following steps have been established to ensure that you begin your experience at Clatsop with ease and confidence.

 Step 1: Complete Application for Admission The first step in the admissions process is to complete an Application for Admission.
-We will mail you an application, you may fill one out at the Admissions Office, or you may download the application at www.clatsopcc.edu/admissions and click on the application link.
-Complete the application, print it, sign it, and bring it to the admissions office or mail it to: Clatsop Community College, Admissions Office, 1653 Jerome Ave., Astoria, OR 97103.
+We will mail you an application, you may fill one out at the Student Services Center, or you may download the application at www.clatsopcc.edu/admissions and click on the application link.
+Complete the application, print it, sign it, and bring it to the Student Services Center or mail it to: Clatsop Community College, Admissions, 1653 Jerome Ave., Astoria, OR 97103.
 A \$15.00 application fee must be paid before your application can be processed.

-If you are not transferring from another institution and have been out of high school or have obtained your GED within the last five years, you should request that your high school transcripts be mailed to the CCC Admissions Office.
+If you are not transferring from another institution and have been out of high school or have obtained your GED within the last five years, you should request that your high school transcripts be mailed to the CCC Admissions department.
 You may request your GED transcripts from the Department of Education in the state where you took your GED test.
-You may request an application and transcript request forms from the Admissions Office.
-The application should be returned to the Admissions Office as soon as possible.
-You must then contact the Admissions Office to schedule an appointment for the next step, the COMPASS placement evaluation.
+You may request an application and transcript request forms from the Student Services Center (SSC).
+The application should be returned to the SSC as soon as possible.
+You must then contact the SSC to schedule an appointment for the next step, the COMPASS placement evaluation.